The Seventh Sign: Plot

-The signs of the apocalypse continue to unfold and eventually cause a giant storm.
+The signs of the apocalypse continue to unfold, eventually culminating in a giant storm.
 Abby connects with Avi, a rabbinical student who helps her understand the events.
 Father Lucci, who has come to California as part of his investigation, finds her and hears her concerns.
-However, while meeting with Lucci, Abby spots a ring on his finger identical to the one that Cartaphilus wore and learns that Lucci is Cartaphilus himself who was cursed to wander the Earth until Christ's return to judge humanity.
+However, while meeting with Lucci, Abby spots a ring on his finger identical to the one Cartaphilus wore and learns that Lucci is Cartaphilus himself, cursed to wander the Earth until Christ's return to judge humanity.
 He intends to allow the apocalypse to take place so that his curse will finally be broken.

-Abby flees from Lucci with Avi's aid, and together the two of them find a Bible to learn what will happen next.
+Abby flees from Lucci with Avi's help, and together they find a Bible to learn what will happen next.
 They discover that the sixth sign will be a solar eclipse that will take place the next day, meaning that the fifth sign — the tortured death of a martyr for God's cause — must take place very soon.
 Abby realizes that clemency has been denied to Jimmy and his execution will be the fifth sign.
 In a panic, she drives to the prison to stop the execution; however, Lucci has already infiltrated the prison.
-As Abby approaches, Lucci kills Jimmy and wounds Abby and is taken away by the guards.
+As Abby approaches, Lucci kills Jimmy and wounds Abby, and is taken away by the guards.

 The eclipse begins along with a catastrophic earthquake.
 Despondent over her failure to save Jimmy and the rest of humanity, Abby goes into labor and is rushed through the disaster to a nearby hospital.
 Despite the best efforts of Russell and the doctors to help her, the child's heart stops beating as Abby gives birth, thus fulfilling the seventh and final sign, the birth of the soulless child.
 However, Abby has another vision of her past as Seraphia and remembers Cartaphilus' question.
 Finally finding true hope, Abby answers the question in the affirmative—"I will die for him"—and reaches out to her child, who revives and holds her finger.
 Her soul is thus transferred to the child, saving him at the cost of her own life.
 This act of faith ends the apocalypse.
-Jesus appears in the hospital and tells Russell that Abby's sacrifice has refilled the Hall of Souls, ensuring that humanity will continue to survive.
+Jesus appears in the hospital and tells Russell that Abby's sacrifice has refilled the Hall of Souls, ensuring humanity's continued survival.
 He tells Avi to record this for future humanity.